 Data Relationship Schema

-A table for representing the relationship between data ranges (or tables), which would be used for constructing a data structure.
-Data structure can have single layer or multiple layers.
+A table for representing the relationship of the tables, which would be used for constructing a data structure.
+It supports both single layer and multiple layers.

 AlchemyJ Testing Tool